NChang007/react-infinite-scroll/README.md

 ```
 ## Usage

-Make sure to import the carousel and then call it like any other react component
+Make sure to import the scroller and then call it like any other react component
 ex:
 ```react
     <Scroller>